jethrogb/ssltrace/README.md

 ssltrace
 ========

 ssltrace hooks an application's SSL libraries to record keying data of all SSL connections.
-Currently, this data is outputted on stderr in a Wireshark-compatible format.
+By default, this data is outputted on stderr in a Wireshark-compatible format.

 Supported SSL libraries: